amitravikumar/amitravikumar/README.md

 - 🔭 I’m currently working on a JavaScript 30 Day Challenge!
 - 🌱 I’m currently learning everything 🤣
-- 👩‍💻 I'm also creating a theme for VS Code,Atom & Sublime text 👩‍💻
+- 👩‍💻 I'm also creating a theme for VS Code, Atom & Sublime text 👩‍💻
 - 👯 I’m looking to collaborate with people and learning together
 - 🥅 2020 Goals: Contribute more to Open Source projects and land a SDE Job
 - ⚡ Fun fact: I love to Code and read books sometimes 😬